Nymphalis antiopa: British name "Camberwell beauty"

 The name originated from the discovery of two individuals at Coldharbour Lane in Camberwell in August 1748.
 Camberwell is in South London, about three miles south of London Bridge—in reporting this, the author Moses Harris named the species grand surprise or Camberwell beauty (Bretherton & Emmet, 1990).

+In Britain, the English name is 'Camberwell beauty', but the Welsh name is 'y fantell alar', which means 'mourning cloak'.